sbreiler/BootstrapMultipleModals/README.md

  - fix margin (flicker) on body, when more than one bootstrap model is opened/closed
  - fix non-scrollable modal after closing another modal
  - re-focus top most modal when a modal is closed

+*Some problems are fixed in newer bootstrap version*

 ## Samples
 Without my fix: https://rawgit.com/sbreiler/bootstrap-multi-modals/master/sample-original.html